lightbulb_outline This question type can be used in a digital test only.

 Skippable

-You will first need to assign which participants are exempted from answering this question within the settings of your course.
-You can then enable which questions can be skipped by these participants.
-In a digital test, the participant will be informed they can skip the question.
-The number of points for this question will not be counted in their result.
+You will first need to assign which students are exempt from answering this question within the settings of your course.
+You can then enable which questions can be skipped by these students.
+During the taking session, students will see the content_cut next to the question to indicate that it is skippable for them.
+Although they can still see the question, they are not able to answer it.
+The number of points for this question will not be counted in their results.
 It is not possible to change this setting after the test has been taken.

 -